California Elections, Featured, News, Politics »

 A national coalition that led the push for legalizing recreational marijuana in Colorado and Washington has decided to hold off on a similar ballot measure in California this year.
 Instead, the coalition will wait until 2016 to try to qualify its initiative.
 Two other groups are gathering signatures in an effort to get legalization measures on this ballot this year.
 But neither of those …

-California Elections, economy, Environment, Food, Issues, News, Politics, water »
+California Elections, economy, Environment, Food, Issues, News, Politics, Water and the Drought »

 President Obama spent a few hours in California’s Central Valley today, where he announced drought aid for farmers, food banks and rural communities.
 After landing in Fresno this afternoon, the president held what the White House called “a roundtable with community leaders.”

 The president’s visit comes on the heels of $173 million his administration announced for California drought relief. ($100 million for livestock; $60 million …